Garment District, Manhattan: Role in fashion

 With $9 billion in annual sales in 2011, New York City is the United States' top "global fashion city."
 The core of the industry is Manhattan's Garment District, where the majority of the city's major fashion labels operate showrooms and execute the fashion process from design and production to wholesaling.
 No other city has a comparable concentration of fashion businesses and talent in a single district.

-The Garment District is home to a number of well-known designers, their production facilities, warehouses, showrooms, and suppliers of fabric and materials.
-Many in the industry allege that this dense concentration of talent, entrepreneurship and supply stores functions like an ecosystem in which each of the parts help sustain the whole.
+The Garment District contains a concentration of fashion designers, production facilities, warehouses, showrooms, and material suppliers.
+Industry professionals describe this network of businesses and suppliers as an interdependent ecosystem.
 Major fashion labels such as Carolina Herrera, Oscar de la Renta, Calvin Klein, Donna Karan, Liz Claiborne, Nicole Miller, Ben-Amun, and Andrew Marc have showrooms, production facilities, or support offices located in the Garment District.

 While historically known as the center of textile manufacturing, global trends have changed the way the fashion industry in the Garment District functions.
 Over the last 50 years, New York's garment manufacturing sector has experienced a steady decline within the City overall and within the Fashion District specifically.
 This has occurred as a result of high Manhattan rents, domestic manufacturers becoming less competitive in the global marketplace, in addition to the outsourcing of clothes manufacturing to lower-cost foreign markets.

 The Garment District began to diminish as part of a general decline in the city's manufacturing sector.
 In 1987, the New York City government created the Special Garment Center District zoning (SGCD) to help preserve garment manufacturing.
 According to the New York City government website, the zone encloses an area bordered by West 35th and West 40th Streets, Broadway and Ninth Avenue.
 The zoning placed restrictions on manufacturing on large portions of the Garment District in an effort to keep manufacturing rent affordable.
 However, the City's use of zoning as a job retention tool did not achieve its goal, and manufacturing has continued to decline at the same pace after the zoning was enacted as it did before the preservation measures were in place.
 This issue has been visited and revisited by policy makers, fashion industry representatives, manufacturing and union representatives and owners of property in the district, but the fate of the district remains uncertain.